Powered By Blogger

 F TROOP and BEWITCHED were actually good for each other.

 ABC made Thursday ladies' night beginning in 1967-68, moving Sally Field back to the 8 PM Thursday slot and adding Yvonne Craig to the cast of BATMAN as Batgirl.
 But teaming F TROOP and BEWITCHED meant that ABC's two highest rated sitcoms in the Nielsens for both 1965-66 and 1966-67 were airing back to back on Thursdays, and F TROOP's second half increase of 1.5 ratings points was certainly helped by this schedule change.
-But get a load of what having F TROOP as a lead-in did for BEWITCHED:
+Now, get a load of what having F TROOP as a lead-in did for BEWITCHED:

 348.6 total in 16 weeks with TAMMY GRIMES/DATING GAME preceding it (21.8).